 - Disrespect (for your classmates or for your instructor) will not be tolerated.
+Remember: people on the internet are people too!

-- To succeed you will need to be able to use some computer programs (a web browser and writing program), as well as E-Learn (our class will have a dedicated web site on that system available through your browser) and the E-Learn email system.
+- To succeed you will also need to be able to use some computer programs (a web browser and writing program), as well as E-Learn (our class will have a dedicated web site on that system available through your browser) and the E-Learn email system.
 Help with E-Learn itself can be found on E-Learn (see the "Student Help" drop-down menu towards the top).
 If you try to do something and can't work out how to do it, contact me or tech support.